 Transportation System Efficiency

-Efficient transportation systems achieve transportation goals (such as enabling workers to work or goods to be delivered) while reducing vehicle miles traveled (VMT).
+Efficient transportation systems achieve transportation goals (such as enabling people to get to work or goods to be delivered) while reducing vehicle miles traveled (VMT).

 Transportation planners and corporate decision makers can implement strategies to improve fleet and consumer fuel efficiency by targeting the transportation system in the following ways.

-Learn how to support rideshare and car share programs to help employees conserve fuel and reduce emissions.
+Learn how to support rideshare and car share programs to help your community conserve fuel and reduce emissions.

-Discover ways to encourage and enable employees to conserve fuel by using mass transit.
+Discover ways to encourage and enable your community to conserve fuel by using mass transit.

 Find ways to help people conserve fuel and improve their health through active transit like biking and walking.

-Explore ways to use multiple modes of transportation to conserve fuel and reduce vehicle miles traveled.
+Explore ways to combine multiple modes of transportation to conserve fuel and reduce VMT.